Evocalize/slate/source/includes/_orders.md

 - `200 OK` - Successfully created the purchase order.
 - `400 BAD REQUEST` - Request is malformed or contains invalid data.
-- `404 NOT FOUND` - A specified ID does not exist.

 ## Place Subscription Order